hackforla/accessibility/docs/wiki-and-issue-templates/wiki-template-accessibility-pattern.md

 1. Remove or add screenshot sections as needed

 ## Template
-Copy/paste this template to create a wiki page in the folder: /getting-started/accessibility-patterns -index
+Copy/paste this template to create a wiki page in the folder: /getting-started/accessibility-patterns-index

 ### File Name
 The filename should be all lowercase and without brackets